Bringing the data back: from the US to us

 A unique selling point is its ability to integrate and unify access to other cloud accounts (Google Drive, Dropbox, OneDrive) in a single interface, with unified search, while storing your own files securely in the EU.

-I have not tested it personally, but it also seems an interesting option and had very good reviews.
+I have not tested it personally, but it also seems an interesting option and had good reviews.
 Especially for backup needs, it supports rclone, which is a plus for me.

-In that case you would need to install your own NAS and run Syncthing on it, which is not for everyone, but for tech-savvy users could be a great way to keep full control of your data.
+It is perfect for keeping your own devices in sync without trusting a third‑party host, but by design it does not solve the “I need a hosted collaboration space” problem.
+I have tried it out and it works very well for what it does.
+If you want always-on syncing, you would need to install your own NAS and run Syncthing on it, which is not for everyone—but for tech-savvy users it could be a great way to keep full control of your data.

 # Knowledge management and writing